oapi-codegen/oapi-codegen/README.md

 # `oapi-codegen`

-`oapi-codegen` is a library, and command-line tool, to convert OpenAPI API specifications to Go code, be it server-side implementations, API clients, or simply models.
+`oapi-codegen` is a command-line tool and library, to convert OpenAPI API specifications to Go code, be it server-side implementations, API clients, or simply HTTP models.

 `oapi-codegen` aims to reduce some of the tedious boilerplate that can be found when building or interacting with APIs, and focusses on: